Skwiera-Magic/accessibility-optimization/README.md

 * I was looking for ways to improve accessibility of the website provided.
 * Where possible I used html semantics to make it easier for search engines and also provide alt descriptions for all icons and images.
-* Title elements was be modified to provide clean and easy description.
+* Title elements was modified to provide clean and easy description.
 * CSS was consolidated and final website deployed to github.

 ## Demo: